enthrops/tainbox/README.md

 person.attributes # => { :name => "person_20", :age => 20 }
 ```

-*NOTE* There are two ways to change attributes in bulk. attributes= replaces missing values
+**NOTE**: There are two ways to change attributes in bulk. `attributes=` replaces missing values
-with nils or default values, while patch_attributes leaves missing attributes untouched.
+with nils or default values, while `patch_attributes` leaves missing attributes untouched.

 ## But what's wrong with Virtus?